Kensaa/dialoguer_parser_derive/README.md

     println!("Hello {}, age {}", cli.name, cli.age);
 }
 ```
-If --name or --age is not passed via CLI, the user is prompted for it interactively.
+If --name or --age are not passed via CLI, the user is prompted for them interactively.

 See the `examples` directory for additional examples.